 In 1960, Seiko decided to pull out all the stops and produce ‘the best possible practical wristwatch, engineered for optimal performance of the three core functions of accuracy, reliability, and visibility.’

 That intention was realized in the creation of the first Grand Seiko in 1960, fitted with a further refinement of the Crown movement.
 This new 3180 calibre combined the movable stud of the Lord Marvel with the larger balance wheel and barrel of the Crown.
 The liberal smattering of Diafix jewelling and fully jeweled barrel arbor raised the jewel count to 25.
 The movement was certified as accurate to +12 to -3 seconds a day and offered a power reserve of 45 hours.
-It was the first watch from Japan to receive a rating of excellence from the Bureaux Officiels de Contrôle de la Marche des Montres.
+It was the first watch from Japan to be compliant with the standard of excellence of the Bureaux Officiels de Contrôle de la Marche des Montres.

 Around 36,000 3180’s were produced between 1960 and 1964, the majority with gold cap cases but a number also in platinum and an even smaller number in steel.